Let be a locally cartesian closed category. A polynomial functor is specified by the data

 Sometimes this general notion is called a dependent polynomial functor, with “polynomial (endo)functor” reserved for the “one-variable” case, when is the terminal object.

-The data , , and which specify a polynomial functor is sometimes referred to as a container (or an indexed container, with container reserved for the case ).
+The data , , and that specify a polynomial functor is sometimes referred to as a container (or an indexed container, with container reserved for the case ).
 Other times container is used as a synonym for “polynomial functor”.
+Sometimes the data are instead referred to as a polynomial to distinguish them from the “polynomial functor” they determine.

 If is an identity, the functor is sometimes called a linear functor or a linear polynomial functor.
 Note that this notion makes sense even if is not locally cartesian closed; all it needs are pullbacks.
 More generally, we can make sense of polynomial functors in any category with pullbacks if we restrict to be an exponentiable morphism.